Moeyukina/DerCase-S1-Mini-ITX/README.md

 7. Customized cable is required, silver-plated cable is recommended.
 8. The magnet for the top cover is 5mm in diameter and 1.5mm thick.
 9. Installation is difficult, not recommended for beginners.
+10. BambuLab A1 Mini's print plate is too small and can not print on this device.

 ## 模型下载地址 Models Download Links